nodejitsu/persistent-ghost/README.md

 - absolute upload path to filesystem for `content/images`

 ### Disclaimer
-To overcome the file persistance problem, user content is persisted to mongoDB.
+To overcome the file persistence problem, user content is persisted to mongoDB GridFS.
 Hacky?
-Yes we know, however it is a quick fix for which we had the resources.
+Yes a bit, however it is a quick fix for which we had the resources.

 If we can find the resources we'd like to build plugins for ghost.
 Plugings that will use mongoDB for database storage and/or storage providers for content.
 If